3.

 CL-camber line of profile (geometric location of centres of circles inscribed in profile). θ=κ1+κ2 [°] camber; yC [m] maximum camber; xC [m] position of maximum camber; κ1, κ2 [°] angles of camber line (at leading edge of profile and trailing edge of profile); c [m] chord; r [m] radius.

-Camber line
+Shape of Camber line

-The shape of the camber line of the profile is most often formed by parts of a circle, parabola, logarithmic curve and other types of curves (or two curves with a common tangent at the point of common contact).
+The shape of the camber line of the profile is most often formed by parts of a circle, parabola, logarithmic curve and other types of curves (or two curves with a common tangent at the point of intersection).
 Typical values of the xC/c ratio are between 0,4 and 0,5, with pressureless cascades the ratio tends to be around 0,5.

 3.5